brownrb/myFP2EFirmware/README.md

 Do not edit or replace any of these library files with others.

+# OLED Graphics
+If you decide to use OLEDGRAHICS, you must download and install the OLED Graphics library frim https://github.com/ThingPulse/esp8266-oled-ssd1306

 # Additional Libraries which must be downloaded and installed
 To compile this firmware you need to ensure that you have installed a number of "library" files into the Arduino environment.
 For each of the links below, you need to DOWNLOAD the ZIP file firat.